liam-duke/volsuite/README.md

 ## License

 This project uses the MIT License.
+See volsuite/LICENSE for details.